vzuburlis/100-days-of-code/log.md

 ### Day 46: Feb 28, 2020

 **Today's Progress**:completed with my going cloud natives on coursera and also done problems on HackerEarth.
+### Day 47: Feb 29, 2020

+**Today's Progress**:implemented stack data structure and done some problems on HackerEarth.